mariadb-corporation/MaxScale/Documentation/Design-Documents/Plugin-development-guide.md

 stack.
-How partial packets are handled by the receiving protocol module depends on the attached filters and the router, communicated by their `getCapabilities`-functions. `getCapabilities` should return a bitfield resulting from ORring the individual capabilities. `routing.h` lists the allowed capability flags.
+How partial packets are handled by the receiving protocol module depends on the attached filters and the router, communicated by their `getCapabilities`-functions. `getCapabilities` should return a bitfield resulting from ORring the individual capabilities. `routing.hh` lists the allowed capability flags.

 If a router or filter sets no capabilities, `routeQuery` or `clientReply` may be